nnttluna/pneumonia_diagnosis-image_classification/README.md

 # Creating ML algorithm for Pneumonia Detection

-We will develop a computer vision model to detect pneumonia in histopathological images using convolutional keras neural network to assist in diagnosis.
+We will develop a computer vision model to detect pneumonia in histopathological images using convolutional neural network to assist in diagnosis.
 Two classes will be used in this project: **Positive or Negative.**

 # Data Analysis Hypothesis: